 - Damian Johansson will be the owner and CEO of the business.

 - 3 managers for procurement, operations and marketing.

 - 3 Delivery drivers.

 - 1 reception clerk.

 |Year 1||Year 2||Year 3|

 The best approach is to look for a courier business for sale.
-However, if you cannot find that or just want to start one from scratch, you need to have an idea of the finances that will be involved in starting the business.
+However, if you cannot find that or just want to start one from scratch, you need to have an idea of the finances that will be involved in starting the business plan delivery service.
 Just like an organic restaurant business plan, the business is not a very finance intensive one and you can start it with a little capital.
 Here is an idea of the finances that will be involved in starting the business:

 - Money needed to make the office.

 - The cost of computers and other equipment needed.